openshift/assisted-service/docs/enhancements/multi-rhel-fips.md

 The approach using chroot worked, but FIPS SMEs said that the container base image *must* match the installer for the resulting cluster to be considered FIPS-compliant so none of these multi-library options are valid.

+### Publish multiple assisted-service images

+It's likely that a user installing in FIPS mode will only be interested in installing a single OCP version at a time.
+This means that a given version of assisted will need to still support both el8 and el9 FIPS installs, but a single deployment of assisted would not.

+To handle this the assisted-service image would be built twice; once based on el8 and again based on el9.
+Both images would be released and the operator would choose which to deploy based on configuration (likely an annotation since a more robust solution would be preferred in the future).

+For example, in the case that a user knew they wanted to deploy OCP 4.14 from a FIPS-enabled hub cluster they would need to indicate to the operator that the el8-based assisted-installer should be deployed.
+Assisted service could also check that the OCP version, current base OS, and FIPS-mode were all aligned before attempting to run the installer.

+To avoid issues when installing in a non-FIPS environment the assisted-service could also move to default to the statically linked installer binary for OCP 4.16 and above, but this doesn't change anything for earlier releases.

+This would be something that could be implemented more quickly with less risk while also leaving open the possibility of a more complex solution to the general problem in a future release.